microsoft/code-with-engineering-playbook/Engineering/BestPractices/DoneDone.md

 * [if applicable] Customer value demo screencast is recorded and sent to the team YES/NO
 * [if applicable] Is Relevant architectural review is done YES/NO
-* Is the code coverage fail under check passing YES/NO
+* Does the code coverage meet the minimum threshold YES/NO